-3.7 Total envelope area
+3.4 Total envelope area

-Enter the "enclosure area" as the above grade surface area of the exterior envelope of the building, in square metres.
+Enter the "enclosure area" as the above grade surface area of the exterior envelope of the building, in square metres (or square feet if imperial version was selected as the standard).

 This value is used to calculate any result that requires exposed surface area such as flow per unit of area.
 The surface area will generally include all surfaces separating the conditioned space of the building from unconditioned spaces (e.g. exterior walls, floors over unheated and vented crawlspaces, surfaces separating the building and the attic, etc.), but how to make this measurement will be spelled out in the Test Standard you are using.